 but before we count number the techniques through which Hebrews 1 teaches the Godhood of Jesus, let me share with you a constructive educating tool that may assist us respect this remarkable chapter.

-of their awesome publication placing Jesus in His area: The Case for the Deity of Christ, Robert Bowman and Ed Komoszewski creatively spell out five different ways the Bible bears witness to Jesus's divinity the use of the acronym H.A.N.D.S.
+H.A.N.D.S. of Jesusof their awesome publication placing Jesus in His area: The Case for the Deity of Christ, Robert Bowman and Ed Komoszewski creatively spell out five different ways the Bible bears witness to Jesus's divinity the use of the acronym H.A.N.D.S.

 H – Jesus shares the Honors of GodA – Jesus shares the Attributes of GodN – Jesus shares the Names of GodD – Jesus shares the Deeds of GodS – Jesus shares the Seat of God's everlasting throne